 Sound incredible?
 Perhaps, but it’s an actual incident of church theft.

-“Church thieves are creative,” says Tom Lichtenberger, assistant vice president-property claims at Brotherhood Mutual.
+“Church thieves are creative,” says Tom Lichtenberger, assistant vice president of property claims at Brotherhood Mutual.
 He should know.
 On average, 30 or more claims involving fraud, embezzlement, or staff dishonesty show up on Lichtenberger’s desk each year.
 Some cases seem so obvious that he says it’s a wonder any thief would think they could go undiscovered.

 “Often, church people can’t bring themselves to believe that their pastor, a church trustee, long-time member, or the school cook could possibly steal from the church,” Lichtenberger says.
 “Normally, it’s one of the most trusted people in the church who’s pilfering from the collection plate, or diverting funds from the church budget or investment accounts to feed their spending habits or pay personal debts.”

-Research on church fraud shows that $100,000, while significant by most people’s standards, is a very small part of the estimated total amount of fraud committed against the Church each year.
-According to the current Status of Global Mission report from the Center for the Study of Global Christianity, Christian organizations worldwide are expected to experience more than $59 billion in financial fraud by mid-2017.
-Compare that to the $53 billion churches are expected to give to worldwide mission work during the same time frame.
+Research on global church fraud shows that $100,000, while significant by most people’s standards, is a very small part of the estimated total amount of fraud committed against the church each year.
+According to the current Status of Global Christianity report from the Center for the Study of Global Christianity, Christian organizations worldwide were expected to experience more than $63 billion in financial fraud by mid-2018.
+Compare that to the $56 billion churches are expected to give to worldwide mission work during the same time frame.

-Church crime continues to grow—estimated at more than $110 million each day.
-At that rate, worldwide church financial fraud may reach the $100 billion mark by 2025.
+Church crime continues to grow by more than 6 percent a year.
+At this rate, worldwide church financial fraud may reach the $80 billion mark by 2025.
 That’s still not the whole picture.
 About 80 percent of all cases of church fraud go unreported and therefore are not included in statistics.
 Only the big fraud cases, some involving complex schemes perpetrated by well-known Christian individuals and organizations, make the news.

 Most Christians do not steal from their church.
 Mainly, they consider church to be a haven from the ills of the world, a place of peace and kindness, and a shelter of care for one another.
 While true, these same characteristics provide a welcome to those who choose to take advantage of an environment of trust, one that encourages participation, often with little supervision.